Last Updated on Aug 23, 2020

 - The second option is “Reinstall MacOS“. – Reinstall a new copy of MacOS.

 Solution 6: Create a New Admin Account and Try Again

 Your Mac will create a new directory for the New Admin Account that we create from the primary Administrator account. also, all the settings that don’t overwrite from your main account.
 That’s why I recommend using different Apple IDs for testing purposes, after that we can change to our primary Apple ID under the System Preferences > Profile.

 - Go to Apple Logo on Mac and click on System Preference.

 - Next Click on Users & Group option.

-- Unlock the Lock, Tap on Lock at bottom left corner of the windows. and Enter Mac Password to authorise it.
+- Unlock the Lock, Tap on Lock at the bottom left corner of the windows. and Enter Mac Password to authorize it.

 - After that Click on + icon to add new User. also Select Admin type “Administrator”, Username and New Password for New Admin account.

 - That’s it.